heseltime/heroku-django-vue-integration/README.md

 > Takes two seconds to load (Heroku).

-Added on top in the first example is simply a user signup system (django standard user admin), and once you login as a user you have access to the Vue app.
+Added on top in the first example is simply a user signup system (django standard user admin), and once you log in as a user you have access to the Vue app.
 Neat!
 This gives you a sense of where you can take this base template, but the core idea is a responsive Vue SPA framed by the utility of Django.
 The core piece is a Django API (a view that implements a JSON set) that is then consumed by Vue with the help of Axios.

 ## And how to do it :rocket: